OpenJAC/JAC.jl/README.md

 **Remark**: Although major efforts have been undertaken during the past two years, JAC is still in a very early state of its development and includes features that are only partly implemented or not yet tested in all detail.
-Despite of possible failures and deficiencies of the present code, however, I here annouce JAC and kindly ask the users and developers for response, support and encouragement.
+Despite of possible failures and deficiencies of the present code, however, I here annouce JAC and kindly ask potential users and developers for response, support and encouragement.